 The increase in KitKat's presence came at the expense of almost every older version of Android except for Jelly Bean 4.2, which actually rose 0.7%.
 The combined total of Jelly Bean versions remained fairly steady, only falling 0.6%.
 Gingerbread continues to make a slow crawl towards obscurity by losing nearly a tenth of its former footprint.
 Read More

 Google has made its monthly update to the developer dashboard with new platform distribution numbers, and KitKat is on a roll (finally).
 After making up only 2.5% of active Android devices last month, it's now at 5.3%.
 Yes, it more than doubled.
 Those continued Samsung updates probably have a lot to do with the jump.

 Google has again updated the current platform version numbers, and they show a reasonably good uptick in the usage of Android 4.0 variants.
 However, Google's new baby, Jelly Bean, is still bumping along at less than 1% even with all those Nexus 7 tablets.

 Last time Android 4.0 was almost 11%, so those new devices and updates are definitely helping.
 Gingerbread was, and still is the majority of devices, but it's dropped a few points from roughly 64% to a touch over 60% now.
+As a reminder, Gingerbread is 20 months old now, and there's really no reason for it to still be so prevalent when ICS has had over half a year to build.
 Read More